ancaantochi/azure-iot-gateway-sdk/bindings/java/devdoc/java_out_of_process_hld.md

 ![](java_oop_messages_sequence.png)

 The `attach` method from GatewayModuleProxy shall be called in order to be able to start receiving messages from the Gateway.
 After attaching to the Gateway, `startListening` method may be called to receive messages from the Gateway.
 This method creates a thread that listens for incoming messages from the Gateway.
-If the implementer of the remote module wants to control the thread creation, it may call `receiveMessage` instead of `startListening`. `receiveMessage` shall get just one message from the Gateway, to continue receiving messages a loop must be created.
+If the implementer of the remote module wants to control the thread creation, it may call `receiveMessage` instead of `startListening`.
+`receiveMessage` is a non-blocking call, shall check for one message on each of the command and message channels.
+If multiple messages are queued on a channel, only the first message of each channel will be retreived, to continue receiving messages a loop must be created.

 The communication between the out of process module and the Gateway is done using *nanomsg* which is a socket library written in C and is going to be called from Java using JNI.
 The `GatewayModuleProxy` abstracts the communication over *nanomsg* and the module receives the messages from the Gateway as an in-process module via `receive` method.

 The first message that the module should receive from the Gateway is `CREATE`.
-This is a blocking call that waits until `CREATE` message is received and once it received the message it calls `create` method from `IGatewayModule` implementation.
+When `CREATE` message is received `create` method from `IGatewayModule` implementation gets called.

 When the module receives a `START` message from the gateway it forwards to `start` method from IGatewayModule implementation .